MathiasHjorth/Authentication_API/README.md

     * Run db:seed

 * Testing
-  * This API is using Minitest
+  * Testing of endpoints is done via Minitest
-  * Run the test suite via 'rails test test' in the terminal
+  * Run the test suite for the controllers via 'rails test test/api/v1' in the terminal